openssl/openssl/doc/designs/quic-design/quic-api.md

 this would mean we are creating state tracking a remotely-initiated stream before the peer has signalled it.
-This would work in the happy case where the client is connected to a compatible server but may result in strange inconsistencies of QUIC internal state if a client is accidentially connected to an incompatible peer.
+This would work in the happy case where the client is connected to a compatible server but may result in strange inconsistencies of QUIC internal state if a client is accidentally connected to an incompatible peer.
 Since the peer ought to be the authority on the streams it creates, this seems like an undesirable approach.